Best Puppy Food Recommended By Vets

 - Top Food Options for Puppies

-However, some dog food manufacturers still add carbohydrate sources, like wheat, rice, and potatoes, to their formulas because it is a cheap filler than meat.
-To make things worse, they do not disclose the percent daily value of carbohydrates in their nutritional labels.
+Unfortunately, most dog food manufacturers still add carbohydrate sources, like corn, wheat, rice, sweet potatoes, and regular potatoes, to their formulas.
+That’s because carbohydrates are a much cheaper filler than meat.

-To err on the safe side, scan the ingredients list and look for carbohydrate sources.
-If it has three or more of them, it is best to drop the product and look for something else.
+Whether you’re shopping for small breed puppy food or large breed puppy food, always scan the ingredients list to look for carbohydrate sources.
+If you find three or more carbohydrate ingredients, it is best to drop the product and look for something else.

-Finally, your puppy food must contain vitamins and minerals in chelated form for faster absorption.
-As much as possible, avoid those that have artificial preservatives as these could be upsetting to your puppy’s fragile digestive system.
+Finally, any vet recommended puppy food should contain vitamins and minerals for optimum health and a strong immune system.
+As much as possible, avoid pet foods that have artificial preservatives or dyes as these could be upsetting to your puppy’s fragile digestive system.